pavan-vadarevu/TicketService/README.md

 # TicketService

-Ticket Service haas been implemented using
+Ticket Service has been implemented using

 1. Spring Boot - so that application can be demonstrated by making use of in memory database such as H2 DB and using apache tomcat server just by running mvn spring-boot:run command.
 Also this Service is an example for implementing Micro Services using Spring Boot.